mfroeling/QMRITools-website/pages/bids_main.md

 	- `_t2f`: The T2 fat map from the EPG-based fitting.
 	- `_fat`: The estimated fat signal from the EPG-based fitting.
 	- `_wat`: The estimated water signal from the EPG-based fitting.
-	- `_fatfr`: The calcualted fat fraction from the EPG-based fitting.
+	- `_fatfr`: The calculated fat fraction from the EPG-based fitting.
-	- `_watfr`: The calcualted water fraction from the EPG-based fitting.
+	- `_watfr`: The calculated water fraction from the EPG-based fitting.
 	- `_res`: The root-mean-square residuals after EPG-based fitting.
 	- `_s0`: The estimated signal at TE = 0 ms from EPG-based fitting.
 	- `_s0g`: The estimated signal at TE = 0 ms from exponential fitting.
-	- `_t2g`: The global T2 calcualted with exponential fitting.
+	- `_t2g`: The global T2 calculated with exponential fitting.
 	- `_data`: The data used for fitting.
 - `_seg`
-	- `_man`: Indicates the segmentations have been drawn manualy.
+	- `_man`: Indicates the segmentations have been drawn manually.
 	- `_megre`: Indicates the segmentation aligns with the megre data.
 	- `_dwi`: Indicates the segmentation aligns with the dwi data.
 	- `_t2`: \ Indicates the segmentation aligns with the t2 data.
 	- `_smooth`: Indicates the segmentations have been processed with a mask smoothing algorithm.
 	- `_ero`: Indicates the segmentations have been eroded.

-#### Example of a MuscleBids dataset
+#### Example of a Muscle-BIDS data-set

-Below is an exmple of a Muscle Bids datasets containing two subjects and two types.
-For each tipes 5 stacks were acquired.
+Below is an example of a Muscle Bids data-sets containing two subjects and two types.
+For each types 5 stacks were acquired.

 <div style="
 	background-color:black;